-L Brands, in partnership with the United States Environmental Protection Agency (US EPA), established a baseline inventory in 2009 and set our greenhouse gas (GHG) reduction goal in June of 2010.
-L Brands pledged to reduce Scope 1 and Scope 2 GHG emissions for United States operations by 3% from 2007 to 2014.
-In February 2013, L Brands was recognized by the US EPA at the Climate Leadership Awards event held in Washington, DC, for achieving our greenhouse gas emissions reduction goal two years early (2012)..
+L Brands, in partnership with the United States Environmental Protection Agency (U.S. EPA), established a baseline greenhouse gas (GHG) inventory in 2009.
+Shortly thereafter, we set a GHG reduction goal which we achieved and for which we were recognized by the U.S. EPA.
+Over the last decade, we have achieved a three percent reduction in GHG emissions and have reduced our greenhouse gas emissions by more than 26,000 metric tons (CO2e).
 We are committed to continuing to reduce our total GHG emissions through projects that improve efficiency and conserve energy and fossil fuels.

-In an effort to reduce our energy consumption, L Brands has been rolling out numerous energy-efficient projects which have significant energy savings and pollution reduction associated with them.
-Recent lighting projects have reduced our store electricity consumption in the U.S. and Canada by 22,000,000 kWh, home office electricity consumption by 12,500,000 kWh and greenhouse gas emissions by more than 26,000 metric tons (CO2e).
+In an effort to reduce our energy consumption, L Brands has been rolling out numerous energy-efficiency projects which have significant energy savings and pollution reduction associated with them.
+Such projects include recent lighting projects which have reduced our store electricity consumption in the U.S. and Canada by 22,000,000 kWh and home office electricity consumption by 12,700,000 kWh.

 Our efforts in our stores:

-- Since 2014 we have replaced higher wattage lamps in approximately 570 stores with lower wattage, more efficient LED lamps;
+- Since 2014, we have replaced higher wattage lamps in approximately 1,671 stores with lower wattage, more efficient LED lamps;

-In 2010, L Brands' Bath & Body Works home headquarters received LEED (Leadership in Energy and Environmental Design) silver certification from the U.S. Green Building Council (USGBC) under the Existing Building: Operations and Maintenance (EB O&M) designation.
+- In 2010, L Brands' Bath & Body Works headquarters received LEED (Leadership in Energy and Environmental Design) silver certification from the U.S. Green Building Council (USGBC) under the Existing Building: Operations and Maintenance (EB O&M) designation.
 Silver certification recognizes that L Brands has gone above and beyond the requirements needed for certification including: achieving significant improvements in energy efficiency and water use; developing and implementing programs to reduce waste sent to landfill; encouraging and facilitating sustainable purchasing practices; and improving the indoor environmental quality of the building.